Guaranteed Loans: Another Name for a Payday Loan

 Guaranteed loans are usually easier to get because there’s less risk for the lender.
 They are typically tied to a paycheck, a bank account, a car title or some other form of collateral.
 So, there’s the sense that it’s a “safe” investment.
 In other words, it’s tied to the things of value that I have available at my disposal, even though I don’t have the money right now to pay for fixing my car or buying groceries.

 With my already bad credit, I just don’t have good access to financing.
 I don’t have the ability to use my credit card or other line of credit to finance emergencies or unexpected expenses.
 So, I look to personal loan options to cover flexible financing solutions or those unexpected expenses.
 It’s a pretty straightforward process though.

-- I fill out the paperwork, being sure to include all the details they’re requesting.
+Fill out the paperwork, being sure to include all the details they’re requesting

-- Depending on the type of loan that I get, I may be required to give the lender access to my bank account.
+Depending on the type of loan that you get, you may be required to give the lender access to your bank account

-- Alternatively, I may have to write them a check, which they will cash when the payment is due.
-The amount will cover the loan plus the finance fee.
+Alternatively, you may have to write them a check, which they will cash when the payment is due.
+The amount will cover the loan plus the finance fee

-- The lender processes my information and determines how much (or if) they can offer me the loan.
+The lender processes your information and determines how much (or if) they can offer you the loan

 There are always risks when I borrow money.
 After all, I need it, so I’m willing to go the extra mile to cover my broken-down car, unexpected expenses, bills, or grocery list.
 Probably the largest danger is that I would just not be able to pay the loan back at all, and I could be charged additional fees and penalties in addition to the interest rate.
 Of course, another consideration is that I could further damage my credit or incur other liabilities.